bl2023222196/D3PGSA/README.md

 This repository provides the code, dataset, and experimental results for our paper:

-> **D³PGSA: A Dual-value Deep Deterministic Policy Gradient based on Sample Augmentation for Dynamic Pricing of EV Charging Stations**
+> **D³PGSA: A Dual-value Deep Deterministic Policy Gradient based on Sample Augmentation for Dynamic Pricing of EV Charging Station**
 > Status: Submitted to IEEE Transactions on Intelligent Transportation Systems, In Revision.

 ---